Note: This post was originally published in July 2012 and has been updated with new content and photos.

 Here is where the controversy comes in.
 Some people swear by jam first, then topped with cream (Cornish-style) and others, cream and then jam (Devon-style).
 Me?
 I like cream first, then jam.

 Another no-no is making a scone sandwich by putting the two halves together with the cream and jam in the middle.
 Shudder.

 Scones are meant to be eaten with your fingers, not a fork.
-Actually, thinking about it, there isn't a use for a fork during the entire afternoon tea service.
-It's strictly a knife and spoon affair.
+Actually, there really isn’t a use for a fork during the entire afternoon tea service.
+It’s strictly a knife and spoon affair.

 The Basics of Eating a Scone Properly

 Scoop out clotted cream and jams onto your plate.
 Enough for one scone.

 Break apart a small bite-sized portion of scone with your hands — NEVER with a knife.

 Use a knife to slather on cream and jam onto the piece of scone.

 The bite-sized piece of scone should be eaten in 1-2 bites.